 Semi-Quantitative Enzyme-Linked Immunosorbent Assay

-Specimens from New York clients will be sent out to a New York DOH approved laboratory.
+Specimens from New York clients will be sent out to a New York DOH approved laboratory, if possible.

 Effective January 17, 2012